 Every year, San Francisco is home to one of the largest Saint Patrick's Day celebrations in the world.
-The parade and festival draw more than 100,000 people.
+The parade draws more than 100,000 people.

 Since it's so large, it's always held on a weekend.
 The 2019 event will be on Saturday, March 16.

 The Saint Patrick's Day Parade features a number of local Irish dance companies, bands, and groups.
 You will also see many important San Francisco officials, politicians, police, and firemen.